 Nontraditional families have to be cautious when planning their estates.
 Much of the language used on standard estate planning forms are drafted for traditional families, not modern ones.
 Intestate succession rules have been crafted much the same way.
 This is why members of nontraditional families should steer clear from using readily accessible online forms when planning their estate.

 A Statesville attorney who’s experienced in working with nontraditional families will know how to handle varying situations including passing on assets to adoptive, stepchildren or those born by artificially reproduction methods.
 Your lawyer will know also know how to adapt beneficiary language so that you can seamlessly pass on assets to those you care for most as well.

-The uptick in unmarried couples in this country has made it particularly important for these individuals to have family law attorneys draft cohabitation agreements to document each partners’ rights and responsibilities.
+The uptick in unmarried couples in this country has made it particularly important for these individuals to have family law attorney draft cohabitation agreements to document each partners’ rights and responsibilities.

-Unmarried couples can benefit from having attorneys help them draft the power of attorneys, health care proxies and other important estate planning documents to give one partner rights to make certain important decisions for the other when existing laws dictate something different.
+Unmarried couples can benefit from having attorney help them draft the power of attorney, health care proxies and other important estate planning documents to give one partner rights to make certain important decisions for the other when existing laws dictate something different.